jgraettinger/blog/README.md

 ```

 Let's track each of these toggles as a `-1` or `+1` increment to the user's `numUnreadRooms`.
-Now all we have to do is keep a running sum for each user somewhere... say, in a PostgreSQL table?
+Now all we have to do is keep a running sum for each user somewhere... how about in a PostgreSQL table?

 ## This is Just Map/Reduce

 This formulation is one of many possible.
-Arguably it's not even a very good one, but I'll leave shortcomings
+Arguably it's not even a very good one,
-and improvements as an exercise.
+but I'll leave improvements as an exercise for you.

 If you crack open a database query planner,
 this is what its gooey center looks like — though perhaps a bit
 more inscrutable and less tuneable.
 Databases use internal states like RoomState all the time,
-as an internal result
+as an internal result set
-built in service of the result that you actually asked for.
+built in service of the result that you *actually* asked for.

-What's salient is we've deconstructed the hard question of
+What's salient here is that we've deconstructed the hard question of
 "how should a Message or RoomUser update user's `numUnreadRooms`?"
 into a bunch of simpler questions: